paulte/calmerge/README.md

 `calmerge` downloads multiple iCalendar (ICS) feeds, optionally applies configurable exclusion rules, merges them into a single calendar, and writes the result as a new ICS file to be shared via a web server / CDN etc

+When multiple source calendars contain the same event (matching `UID`), `calmerge` combines them into a single calendar entry rather than outputting duplicates.
+Calendar prefixes from all matching sources are combined into the event summary, for example:

+PersonAlice/PersonBob: Shared event

+This allows the merged calendar to show that an event applies to multiple people or groups without relying on calendar applications to handle duplicate events.

 The project is structured as follows:

 - **This repository** https://github.com/paulte/calmerge/ contains the reusable application.
 You will not need to reference or clone this repo